 In accordance with FASB ASC 810-10-45-8, we record a deferred charge representing income tax expense on inter-company profits that resulted from the sale of mortgages from taxable subsidiaries to IMH in prior years.
 The deferred charge represents the deferral of income tax expense on inter-company profits that resulted from the sale of mortgages from taxable subsidiaries to IMH prior to 2008.
 The deferred charge is amortized and/or impaired, which does not result in any tax liability to be paid.
 The deferred charge is included in other assets in the accompanying consolidated balance sheets and is amortized as a component of income tax expense in the accompanying consolidated statement of operations.
-We recorded a tax expense in the amount of \$1.6 million and \$453 thousand for the years ended December 31, 2015 and 2014, respectively, related to the deferred charge impairment, which did not result in any tax liability to be paid.
+We recorded a tax expense in the amount of \$1.3 million and \$1.6 million for the years ended December 31, 2016 and 2015, respectively, related to the deferred charge impairment, which did not result in any tax liability to be paid.

-We recorded income tax (benefit) expense of \$(21.9) million and \$1.3 million for the years ended December 31, 2015 and 2014, respectively.
-The income tax benefit for 2015 is primarily the result of the reversal of a previously recorded valuation allowance of \$24.4 million, partially offset by federal alternative minimum tax (AMT), amortization of the deferred charge and state income taxes from states where we do not have net operating loss carryforwards or state minimum states, including AMT.
-For the year ended December 31, 2014, we recorded an expense of \$1.3 million primarily related to alternative minimum taxes associated with taxable income generated from the sale of AmeriHome and mortgage servicing rights.
+We recorded income tax expense (benefit) of \$1.1 million, \$(21.9) million and \$1.3 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+The income tax expense of \$1.1 million for the year ended December 31, 2016 is primarily the result of the amortization of the deferred charge, federal alternative minimum tax (AMT) and state income taxes from states where we do not have net operating loss carryforwards or state minimum taxes, including AMT.
+The income tax benefit for 2015 is primarily the result of the reversal of a previously recorded valuation allowance of \$24.4 million, partially offset by AMT, amortization of the deferred charge and state income taxes from states where we do not have net operating loss carryforwards or state minimum states, including AMT.
+The income tax expense of \$1.3 million for 2014 is primarily related to alternative minimum taxes associated with taxable income generated from the sale of AmeriHome and mortgage servicing rights.

-As of December 31, 2015, we had estimated federal and California net operating loss (NOL) carryforwards of approximately \$462.0 million and \$421.2 million, respectively.
-Federal and state net operating loss carryforwards begin to expire in 2027 and 2018, respectively.
+As of December 31, 2016, we had estimated federal and state net operating loss (NOL) carryforwards of approximately \$511.0 million and \$491.7 million, respectively.
+Federal and state net operating loss carryforwards begin to expire in 2027 and 2016, respectively.

-Based on pretax income of \$58.9 million for the year ended December 31, 2015, the expected tax expense would be \$23.6 million at an effective rate of 40%.
-However, we utilized \$22.6 million in available NOL's by offsetting tax expense for the period with a reversal of the valuation allowance.
-Additionally, based on the weight of available evidence at December 31, 2015, we determined that it was more likely than not that we would generate sufficient taxable income in future periods to utilize all of our recorded net deferred tax asset.
+Based on pretax income of \$47.8 million for the year ended December 31, 2016, the expected tax expense would be \$16.7 million.
+However, we utilized \$17.0 million in available NOL's by offsetting tax expense for the period with a reversal of the valuation allowance.
+The income tax expense of \$1.1 million for the year ended December 31, 2016 is primarily the result of the amortization of the deferred charge, a non-cash expense.
+Additionally, based on the weight of available evidence at December 31, 2016, we determined that it was more likely than not that we would generate sufficient taxable income in future periods to utilize all of our recorded net deferred tax asset of \$24.4 million.